 The network locks in the prices and amounts.

 The sender confirms the transaction; the dollar tokens leave their account.

 The transaction executes, and the recipient gets the shilling tokens.
 The payment is atomic and submitted to the network as a single transaction.
 Neither side gets “caught in the middle” and holds tokens they don’t want.

 Above, the sender in the U.S. doesn’t have to hold pesos just for their payments to Mexico.
 The recipient in Mexico doesn't receive dollars they then have to sell for pesos.
 Neither side has to manually convert; Stellar automatically finds the best conversion rate.
-Path payments are the fulfillment of Stellar’s interoperability promise: value flows seamlessly from account to account taking whatever form the holder requires.
+Path payments are the fulfillment of Stellar’s interoperability promise: value flows seamlessly from account to account, in whatever form is most useful.